 Hopefully, students will also notice the conversion.
 It’s not necessarily an operation situation we need to flesh out, but students need to acknowledge it.
 After working through the pieces of information needed to solve the problem, students can articulate they need to subtract the number of marshmallows used (8 groups of 3) from the total in the bag (4 dozen).

-This problem could have been written without the use of the words “leftover.”
+Because, this problem could have been written without the use of the word “leftover.”
 In fact, it could say, “If the bag of marshmallows they used had 4 dozen marshmallows, how many marshmallows were in the bag when Brandon and Kelly put the supplies away after dessert.”
 Notice there isn’t a keyword here, so some students might feel discouraged before even starting.

 The Bottom Line

 We want our students to engage with story problems so they can see the story in their heads.
 Can you see Brandon, Kelly, Brenda, Dylan, Andrea, Steve, Donna, and David around the campfire after their high school graduation making smores?
 (Yes, you guessed it . . .
-I’m an 80s child and loved watching 90210.
-I’m even into the current version of it!)
+I’m an 80s child and loved watching 90210!)

-When students can visualize the situation, they begin to make sense of the actions taking place, such as someone counting the number of marshmallows they need and removing them from the bag.
-After this action, we can easily determine the quantity remaining.
+When students can visualize the situation, they can make sense of the actions taking place, such as someone counting the number of marshmallows they need and removing them from the bag.
+After recognizing the action, we can easily determine the quantity remaining.

 More Operation Situations

-During the first year I implemented this strategy to help with math word problems, my students and I noticed some situations didn’t quite fit, such as money situations where we know the amount spent and the change received but need to know the amount given to the cashier.
+During the first year I used this strategy to help my students with math word problems, my students and I noticed some situations didn’t quite fit, such as money situations where we know the amount spent and the change received but need to know the amount given to the cashier.

 These types of problems made me curious to look for more situations I could use to address all of the types of problems we encountered; however, these initial eight situations were a great starting place and helped my students become proficient at solving math word problems for a great number of years.